-- It is recommended that the line voltage to the unit be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - An electrical disconnect must be located within sight of and readily accessible to the unit.
+- A wiring diagram is located on the inside cover of the electrical box of the unit.
+The installer should become familiar with the wiring diagram before making any electrical connections to the unit. - An electrical disconnect must be located within sight of and readily accessible to the unit.
 This switch shall be capable of electrically de-energizing the outdoor unit.
 See unit data label for proper incoming field wiring.
-Any other wiring methods must be acceptable to authority having jurisdiction. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate. - Connect the line-voltage leads to the terminals on the contactor inside the control compartment.
+Any other wiring methods must be acceptable to authority having jurisdiction. - Line voltage to the unit should be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit.
+Incoming field wiring and minimum size of electrical conductors and circuit protection must be in compliance with information listed on the unit data label.
+Any other wiring methods must be acceptable to authority having jurisdiction. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate.
+Connect the linevoltage leads to the terminals on the contactor inside the control compartment.
 Extend leads through power wiring hole.
 See Figure 7.
-Connect L1 & L2 directly to the contactor. - Use only copper wire for the line voltage power supply to this unit.
+Connect L1 & L2 directly to the contactor. - The unit requires both power and control circuit electrical connections.
+Refer to the wiring diagrams Figure 11 (page 14), Figure 12 (page 15), & Figure 13 (page 16) for identification and location of unit field wiring interfaces.
+Make all electrical connections in accordance with all applicable codes and ordinances. - Use only copper wire for the line voltage power supply to this unit.
 Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
-Use of rain tight conduit is recommended. - See the unit wiring label for proper high and low voltage wiring.
-Make all electrical connections in accordance with all applicable codes and ordinances.
-See Figure 10, Figure 11, Figure 12, & Figure 13 (page 21).
+Use of rain tight conduit is recommended.